If It Looks Like a Duct: Providing Clarity on Fire Rated Ventilation Ducts and Assemblies

 It is important to note that there is a required minimum 18-inch clearance to combustibles when utilizing these fire protective solutions.
 This clearance qualifier exists because the duct assembly may incapable of providing an insulation rating that prevents nearby combustible items from igniting either from a fire inside the duct (B Duct), or from a fire outside the duct (A Duct) passing heat to the other side of a fire separation.

 It should be noted that the minimum clearance to combustibles requirement applies to all combustible materials, including those categorized as limited combustibles materials or those suitable for use in plenum locations.
 It is also important to understand that, per the International Building Code, the minimum clearance requirement is not to be waived even in locations that do not require a T-Rating.
 UL’s view is that the 18” minimum clearance requirement must be interpreted as a declaration of the assemblies’ capabilities and limitations.

 In summary, when it comes to these types of ventilation ducts, it is important to know what fire rating requirements exist for the intended building, and care should be taken to understand which UL certified products and assemblies satisfy those requirements.
 Care should be taken to determine that a ventilation duct assembly is installed in accordance with the UL certification and manufacturer’s instructions, and that the supporting construction, e.g., walls or floors, is prepared to accommodate the duct assembly.
 While the name and appearance of the duct may be very similar, the performance may have differences that could result in different levels of fire protection.

-Content reprinted from UL’s The Code Authority© newsletter, Issue 1, 2017 and may not reflect changes that have occurred since its original publication
+Content reprinted from UL’s Fire and Security Authority© newsletter, Issue 1, 2017 and may not reflect changes that have occurred since its original publication